rnkn/olivetti/README.md

 Known Bugs
 ----------

+- Emacs 27.x currently has a bug in `window.c` that will cause errors in redisplay by passing a window instead of a frame as argument.
 - `linum-mode` in Emacs versions earlier than 26.1 has a bug that overwrites margin settings, making it incompatible with modes that work with margins.
   More information here: <https://debbugs.gnu.org/20674>.